hyprwm/hyprland-wiki/pages/Useful Utilities/Status-Bars.md

 ### Advantages
 - Its Lisp-like config syntax is simple compared to other config languages
+- Supports styling with SCSS out of the box

 ### Disadvantages
-- Provides a limited set of reusable variables compared to the other two
+- Heavy reliance on external scripts/programs, as it does not provide many libraries
 - Performance
   - Dynamic content in many cases forces destruction and recreation of widgets
   - Only supports GTK 3, which does not support GPU acceleration
-  - Overhead from reliance on external scripts/programs
+  - Performance overhead from the use of external scripts

 ### Configuration